Earth-Cycling

 Where does FOGO Go?

-The contents of FOGO bins are transported to a waste composting facility where it is turned into soil conditioner or compost.
+The contents of FOGO bins are transported to a waste composting facility where it is turned into soil conditioner or compost, which is used back in the community.

 How is FOGO different to my home compost?